renpy/renpy/sphinx/source/config.rst

     This is called by :func:`renpy.notify` or :func:`Notify` with a single  `message` argument, to display the notification.
-The default implementation is :funct:`renpy.display_notify`.
+The default implementation is :func:`renpy.display_notify`.
 This is intended
     to allow creators to intercept notifications.

 .. var:: config.optimize_texture_bounds = False